 For centuries, the Caucasus provided refuge for nomadic peoples who were forced to go there after being driven out of more hospitable areas.
 Approximately 350 different tribes resided in the Caucasus, speaking over 150 distinct languages.
 Along with the Moslem Lesghis, Chechen, and Talish, there were clans of Mountain Jews, Christian Armenians, Buddhist Kalmucks, Norsemen and even a group of Württemburg Germans.
 These mountain peoples were known both for their spirited sense of independence and their longevity, with many tribal elders apparently living decades past one hundred years.
-One clan, the Circassians, were noted for the great beauty of their women, who were sometimes either stolen or traded, breeding their olive complexions, striking eyes and distinguished countenances into the ruling families of Turkey.

-The existence of the Caucasian tribespeoples depended entirely on their ability to cultivate a simple innovativeness of lifestyle, along with a deep understanding of the natural forces which governed them.
+The existence of the Caucasian tribespeople depended entirely on their ability to cultivate a simple innovativeness of lifestyle, along with a deep understanding of the natural forces which governed them.
 They learned to find strength and inspiration in the harsh, yet majestic mountain surroundings.
 By living a life of almost continuous physical activity, they learned to tap into the instinctive nature hidden within to guide them.

 Perhaps as an expression of the deep joy of a people living and working close to the earth, the tribespeople wove rugs.
 As a whole, antique Caucasian carpets possess an individuality, a boldness and deep sense of unity which is unsurpassed in the world of antique Oriental rugs.

 What is most striking about the antique Caucasian carpet is its daring use of color.
 Balance of color is achieved here not by shading, but rather through contrast.
-The predominant reds, blues, greens and yellows would seem clashing to the mind, yet in actuality, the unerring confidence of the Caucasian craftsmen created color combinations so harmonious that they have been marveled at and studied by Western artists for centuries.
+The predominant reds, blues, greens and yellows would seem clashing to the mind, yet in actuality, the unerring confidence of the Caucasian craftspeople created color combinations so harmonious that they have been marveled at and studied by Western artists for centuries.

 The entire evolution of tribal rug weaving can be seen in Caucasian antique carpets.
 The dragon motif, boteh, flowerhead, arabesque, palmette, birds, animals, cloudband and crab designs are all present.
 Sometimes many of these are found in a single antique rug!
 In the midst of powerful geometrical diamonds there may be a tiny horse, dog or gazelle.
 Determination and intensity side-by-side with good humor and lightness demonstrate the dexterity of the Caucasian weavers.